Moving Your Plants: Helpful Tips for Your Relocation

 Decide Which Vehicle

-Commercial shipment of plants across the country is tightly controlled, so many moving companies will not allow plants to ride along in the moving vehicle.
+Commercial shipment of plants across the country is tightly controlled, so many local and long-distance moving companies in Florida will not allow plants to ride along in the moving vehicle.
 This leaves people to bring their own plants when they’re relocating.

 Many people who move their plants do so by putting them in their own car.
 Before move day arrives, do a trial run to ensure your plants fit in your vehicle.
 Place them in boxes without a lid to keep the plants contained and prevent them from falling over.